 Make note not to park there in the future and continue on your way.
 Getting caught for parking somewhere overnight is not a big deal and happens from time to time.
 Do not let fear of this discourage you from enjoying the freedoms of van life.

-Tips For Building A Stealth Camper Van
+How to build A Stealth Camper Van

-Often new van lifers think it’s necessary to build a stealth camper/adventure mobile hybrid.
+Often new van lifers think it’s necessary to build a stealth DIY camper/adventure mobile hybrid.
 We encourage you to choose one or the other.
 Most people do not spend 50% of their time in the cities and 50% of their time in nature.
 Think about how you intend to use your vehicle before starting a van build.

 If you have a job in the city and will be living out of your van, build a stealth camper.